 - Address any “warning signs” of unhealthy self-esteem

-Children with low self-esteem will often not want to try new things.
-They will see these things as challenges that cannot be overcome.
-Often due to the fact that they think they have to do these tasks perfectly and that any sort of imperfection makes them feel unworthy of praise or less than adequate as compared to other children.
+Children with low self-esteem will not try new things.
+They will see challenges as being too hard.
+They might think they have to do these tasks perfectly, or that any sort of imperfection makes them unworthy of praise.
+They could feel less than adequate as compared to other children.

-Children with low self-esteem will often see temporary setbacks as setbacks that are final and that cannot be overcome.
-They think that such situations cannot be resolved and that, once the situation presents a seemingly impossible difficulty, the situation is hopeless.
-This can lead to these kids giving up, exactly the skill set that parents and caregivers do not want them to acquire, as this will not aid them later on in life.
+Children with unhealthy self-esteem will see temporary setbacks as final and cannot be overcome.
+They think that such situations cannot be resolved and that, once the situation presents an impossible difficulty, hopelessness follows.
+Kids give up, exactly the skill set that parents and caregivers do not want them to acquire.

-Kids with healthy self-esteem will usually not denigrate themselves when facing a difficulty, but will try to figure it out on their own.
-If they cannot do so, then they will ask for help to learn the proper solution to such a challenge.
+Kids with healthy self-esteem will not denigrate themselves when facing a difficulty but will try to figure it out on their own.
+If they cannot do so, then they will have to learn the proper solution to such a challenge.

-As you can see, there are several factors you can see in your children to determine if they are developing a healthy self-esteem or not.
-Those children with healthy self-esteems will not criticize themselves with harsh names and attempt to find solutions on their own; if they cannot, they will ask for help.
+As you can see, there are several factors you notice in your children to determine if they are developing a healthy self-esteem.

 By recognizing these “warning signs” right away, parents and/or caregivers can help their children with low self-esteem address these weaknesses so that they develop the social skills and adaptive skills necessary to deal with life’s challenges and social functions in a proper manner that will lead to a more satisfying and fulfilling life as adults.